SMART breast augmentation is a unique approach to breast augmentation that achieves natural and beautiful looking results.

 It is very important to choose a surgeon who has a similar innate aesthetic to your own.
 If you want breasts that have a bulge on the top and look like a grapefruit, then SMART Breast Augmentation by Dr. Fan would not be your best choice.
 But if you want to have breasts that will look gorgeous clothed or undressed, then SMART Breast Augmentation by San Francisco's leading breast augmentation plastic surgeon, Dr. Larry Fan is a great choice.

 Read on to learn more about Dr. Fan’s expertise and approach to breast augmentation.

 Two More Quick Questions

-The ideal breast augmentation candidate comes from one of two groups:
+The ideal SMART Breast Augmentation candidate comes from one of two groups:

-Women whose breasts are not just small, but are misshapen, are also good candidates for breast augmentation.
+Women whose breasts are not just small, but are misshapen, are also good candidates for SMART Breast Augmentation.

 Women who want to be large and disproportionate, the “Baywatch look,” make up a small percentage of women who get breast augmentation.